 You’ll work hard at Davis Polk.
 Those partner profits don’t come from nowhere!
 Busy days get even busier once the New York office gets going around 4pm UK time.
 The average time trainees leave is after 9pm.

 The firm’s office is located between St Pauls and Barbican Tube stations.
 It’s your standard grid of stainless steel and glass, and is shared with banks including BNP Paribas and Nordea Bank.
-One downside is that there is no canteen.
+Lawyers have shared use of the building’s 18th floor cafe with views across London.